 8. Do NOT Make a Statement to Any Insurance Company

 Avoid giving any insurance adjuster a recount of the accident.
 Insurance companies will try to get a statement to use against you and make you liable for part of the incident – even if you were the victim.

-Instead, seek guidance from an expert car accident lawyer, like Laura Ramos, at Ramos James Law, PLLC.
-It is best to get legal support right away, so that we can help you better document your accident and deal with any insurance companies.
+Instead, seek guidance from an experienced car accident lawyer, like Laura Ramos, at Ramos James Law, PLLC.
+It is best to get legal support right away so that we can help you better document your accident and deal with any insurance companies.
 This way you can rest assured you will get the compensation you are entitled to.